What is Dropshipping, and How Does It Work?

 In retail arbitrage, sellers source products from retailers and resell them at higher prices.
 In simpler terms, a seller resells products already available to the public for profit.

-Buying discounted items and flipping them to make a profit is labor-intensive, making retail arbitrage a hassle.
 Sellers who combine retail arbitrage with dropshipping as an order fulfillment business model might have trouble relying on retail arbitrage, especially if their business is already unprofitable.

 How Much Should I Invest to Start Dropshipping?